-This spicy lentil soup with kale is a hearty, delicious and budget friendly lentil soup recipe.
-Plus, it’s made in one pot for easy clean up!
-It’s like a little bowl of goodness for your tummy.
+This spicy lentil kale soup is a hearty, delicious and pretty budget friendly.
+Made on one pot for easy clean up, it’s like a little bowl of goodness for your tummy.

-This Spicy Lentil Soup with Kale recipe was originally posted in July 2015, but has been updated.
+This lentil kale soup was originally posted in July 2015, but has been updated.

 This soup was made for Monday.
 Monday gets a bad rap sometimes but think about it, if there wasn’t a Monday, then Friday wouldn’t be so special.
 Monday is taking one for the team.
 And if Monday wasn’t a thing, would Tuesday be the new Monday?
 This is too much for today…..

-- It’s budget friendly with simple pantry staples like red lentils which are super inexpensive.
+- It’s pretty budget friendly with simple pantry staples, like red lentils

 I don’t know about you, but I could eat soup all year long, even in the summer.
 And it’s weird because I like to say I run hot.
 Like, I’m usually always warm.
 But, offered a bowl of comforting soup and I’m all in!

-- I always love to use unsalted stock when possible and then I can control the seasoning more.
+I always love to use unsalted broth when possible and then I can control the seasoning more.

 Spicy Lentil Soup with Kale